andasand/CybersecurityRiskManagement/README.md

 # Cybersecurity Risk Management

+## Introduction
-### On a daily basis, many security officers will use SCC (Security Content Automation Protocol Compliance Checker) to test hardware, software, and networking components (https://www.niwcatlantic.navy.mil/Technology/SCAP/).

-#### The input for SCC is STIG (Security Technical Implementation Guides) checklists (https://www.stigviewer.com/stigs), which are published by US DoD and other organizations.
+On a daily basis, many security officers will use SCC (Security Content Automation Protocol Compliance Checker) to test hardware, software, and networking components (https://www.niwcatlantic.navy.mil/Technology/SCAP/).
+The input for SCC is STIG (Security Technical Implementation Guides) checklists (https://www.stigviewer.com/stigs), which are published by US DoD and other organizations.
 The results of the test are in a csv, xml, or json file.

-#### Applications like Stig Viewer 3 (https://public.cyber.mil/stigs/downloads/?_dl_facet_stigs=stig-viewer-3x) can be used to view the results.
+Applications like Stig Viewer 3 (https://public.cyber.mil/stigs/downloads/?_dl_facet_stigs=stig-viewer-3x) can be used to view the results.

-#### However, storing the results into a relational model enables for persisting the test results, and providing stakeholders an opportunity to explore deeper into the issues at hand.
+However, storing the results into a relational model enables for persisting the test results, and providing stakeholders an opportunity to explore deeper into the issues at hand.
 Below is a data model with an ER diagram to capture the results from either csv, xml, or json objects into a third normal form (3NF) relational model.

 ![multiple runs](https://github.com/user-attachments/assets/b9e00122-aa60-4b1e-bb09-9522a691e5ee)